 Dispute Resolution:

-Any and all claims, disputes, questions or controversies involving the Parties and arising out of or in connection with the Agreement, or the execution, interpretation, validity, performance, breach or termination hereof (collectively, “Dispute(s)”) that cannot be finally resolved by the Parties within thirty (30) calendar days of the arising of a Dispute by amicable negotiation and conciliation shall be referred to a panel of arbitrators consisting of one arbitrator appointed by the petitioner in party or parties, as the case may be, one arbitrator appointed by the respondent party or respondent parties as the case may be and both the arbitrators shall appoint the presiding arbitrator and the arbitration shall be conducted in accordance with the Xylum Arbitration and Conciliation Act, 1996 as amended from time to time.
+Any and all claims, disputes, questions or controversies involving the Parties and arising out of or in connection with the Agreement, or the execution, interpretation, validity, performance, breach or termination hereof (collectively, “Dispute(s)”) that cannot be finally resolved by the Parties within thirty (30) calendar days of the arising of a Dispute by amicable negotiation and conciliation shall be referred to a panel of arbitrators consisting of one arbitrator appointed by the petitioner, one arbitrator appointed by the respondent and both the arbitrators shall appoint the presiding arbitrator and the arbitration shall be conducted in accordance with the Xylum Arbitration and Conciliation Act, 1996 as amended from time to time.
 The venue of Arbitration shall be Seilia.

 Jurisdiction:

-This Agreement shall be subject to the jurisdiction of the courts in Xylum.
+Subject to Clause 8 above, this Agreement shall be subject to the jurisdiction of the courts in Xylum.

+******